yudinal/Swift-Protocols-Lab/README.md

 ## Question 1

 a.
-Create a Human class with two properties:
+Create a `Human` class with two properties:
-- name of type String
+- `name` of type String
-- age of type Int.
+- `age` of type Int.

-Then create an initializer for the class and create two Human instances.
+Then create an initializer for the class and create two `Human` instances.

 b.
-Make the Human class adopt the CustomStringConvertible protocol.
-Then Print both of your previously initialized Human objects.
+Make the `Human` class adopt the CustomStringConvertible protocol.
+Then Print both of your previously initialized `Human` objects.

 c.
-Make the Human class adopt the Equatable protocol.
-Two instances of Human should be considered equal if their names and ages are identical to one another.
-Print the result of a boolean expression evaluating whether or not your two previously initialized Human objects are equal to eachother (using ==).
-Then print the result of a boolean expression evaluating whether or not your two previously initialized Human objects are not equal to eachother (using !=).
+Make the `Human` class adopt the Equatable protocol.
+Two instances of `Human` should be considered equal if their names and ages are identical to one another.
+Print the result of a boolean expression evaluating whether or not your two previously initialized `Human` objects are equal to eachother (using ==).
+Then print the result of a boolean expression evaluating whether or not your two previously initialized `Human` objects are not equal to eachother (using !=).

 d.
-Make the Human class adopt the Comparable protocol.
-One Human is greater than another Human if its age is bigger.
-Create another three instances of a Human, then create an array called people of type [Human] with all of the Human objects that you have initialized.
+Make the `Human` class adopt the `Comparable` protocol.
+One `Human` is greater than another `Human` if its age is bigger.
+Create another three instances of a `Human`, then create an array called people of type [`Human`] with all of the `Human` objects that you have initialized.

-Create a new array called sortedPeople of type [Human] that is the people array sorted by age.
+Create a new array called sortedPeople of type [`Human`] that is the people array sorted by age.

 </br> </br>

 ## Question 2.

 a.
-Create a protocol called Vehicle with two requirements:
+Create a protocol called `Vehicle` with two requirements:
-- a nonsettable numberOfWheels property of type Int,
+- a nonsettable `numberOfWheels` property of type Int,
 - a function called drive().

 b.
-Define a Car struct that implements the Vehicle protocol. numberOfWheels should return a value of 4, and drive() should print "Vroom, vroom!"
-Create an instance of Car, print its number of wheels, then call drive().
+Define a `Car` struct that implements the `Vehicle` protocol. `numberOfWheels` should return a value of 4, and drive() should print "Vroom, vroom!"
+Create an instance of `Car`, print its number of wheels, then call drive().

 c.
-Define a Bike struct that implements the Vehicle protocol. numberOfWheels should return a value of 2, and drive() should print "Begin pedaling!".
+Define a Bike struct that implements the `Vehicle` protocol. `numberOfWheels` should return a value of 2, and drive() should print "Begin pedaling!".
 Create an instance of Bike, print its number of wheels, then call drive().